BitcoinDesign/Guide/guide/private-key-management/case-studies.md

 #### Technical considerations
 - Need to handle many schemes; automatic cloud backups, recovery phrases, external signing devices, multi-key

-You can find a prototype for this case study embedded above, and a Figma file with [outline designs here](https://www.figma.com/file/SRWlaxbDulsacpPQn2TTri/Case-study-prototypes?node-id=15%3A269){:target="_blank"}.
+You can find a prototype for this case study linked in the image above, and a Figma file with [outline designs here](https://www.figma.com/file/SRWlaxbDulsacpPQn2TTri/Case-study-prototypes?node-id=15%3A269){:target="_blank"}.

 ***